WojciechMatuszewski/apigw-access-logs-firehose/README.md

 Inspired by [this article](https://aws.amazon.com/blogs/compute/visualizing-amazon-api-gateway-usage-plans-using-amazon-quicksight/).

-**WORK IN PROGRESS**

 ## Learnings

 - Something changed between `aws-cdk: 2.0.0` and the `aws-cdk: 2.1.0`.

-  - For some reason I was unable to bootstrap my application without upgrading (used the default `npx cdk@2.0 init` command to setup the project).
+  - For some reason, I could not bootstrap my application without upgrading (used the default `npx cdk@2.0 init` command to set up the project).

-- No matter how many times I deploy the _API Gateway Mock Integration_ there is always something I forget.
+No matter how many times I deploy the _API Gateway Mock Integration_, I always forget something.

 - Remember about the _Method Responses_ properties!

 - _API Gateway_ (REST) can expose logs in two ways.